luizamboni/oauth-study/README.md

 </p>

 Use `make token` to request a service account token with the `confidential-cli` client.
-After printing the token response, the script immediately calls the protected API and outputs the JSON payload (set `CALL_API=false` to skip the call).
+After printing the token response (including `audit_roles` when the `service-audit` scope is requested), the script immediately calls the protected API and outputs the JSON payload (set `CALL_API=false` to skip the call).

 ### Password Grant (Optional)
 Direct Access Grants are disabled by default for security.
 You can enable them on a client by editing the client configuration in the admin console.